MaxHao56/CISC-352/Draft_Project/BNN_Auto_Planning/readme.md

 ## Project structure

 ### Planner  -  LAMA
 ### change problem file section of has-value or not (test-performed) to see differernt plans

-### to minic feedback system(automated pipeline which not yet implemented) then comment or uncommment different diagnose actions
+### to minic feedback system(automated pipeline which not yet implemented but to check the logistic of the code please find plan_manager.py) then comment or uncommment different diagnose actions